oshaughnessy/maysl.soccer/_pages/rules.md

 * Guest players must be approved by both coaches.
 * Guest players should wear a pinny to identify them as such.

-If teams are short players, they can agree to play short with an even number of players on the field.
-Teams may also borrow from other teams to get to the minimum, but they may not borrow additional players for subs.

 Boys may play as guests in all-male and coed divisions.
 National and state guidelines prohibit boys from playing as guests on all-female teams.

 Girls may play as guests in all-female, all-male, and coed divisions.

+If a team is short players, both can agree to play short and keep an even number of players on the field.

 Game-time team sizes: